osaidameer/Book_Recommendation_KNN/README.md

 # Book_Recommendation_KNN
-A solution for the project "Book Recommendation using KNN" in the Data Analysis with Python Certification by FreeCodeCamp
+A solution for the project "Book Recommendation using KNN" in the Machine Learning with Python Certification by FreeCodeCamp